mrtztg/azure-104-notes/README.md

 - **Standard SKU backend types**: IP-based (on-prem, AWS, GCP servers) or NIC-based (Azure VMs, VMSS)
 - **Standard SKU backend pool requirements**: All VMs must be in the same region and same VNet as the load balancer — VMs must have Standard SKU public IP or no public IP (Basic SKU public IP addresses are NOT supported)
+- **Basic SKU backend pool requirements**: All virtual machines in the backend pool must be in the same availability set or virtual machine scale set
 - **Standard, Internet-facing Load Balancer best practice**: VMs in backend pool should **not** have individual public IP addresses — all inbound traffic should go through the load balancer's frontend public IP, which distributes traffic to backend VMs

 #### Availability Options